psychemedia/eurydice-resources/resources/inquest.md

 THE INQUEST.

 The inquest upon the bodies of Lieutenant Francis Hope Tabor, Captain Louis Ferrier, R E , and David Bennett, ordinary seaman, was held on Tuesday afternoon by F. Blake, Esq. coroner, who commenced the proceedings at the Queen's Hotel, Esplanade, Ventnor.
 The bodies were in a little outhouse near the hotel, and had already been coffined.
 That of Captain Ferrier especially bore a calm and peaceful expression, betokening that death had been sudden and painless.
-The white cloths with which they had been covered were sprinkled with beautiful fiowers.
+The white cloths with which they had been covered were sprinkled with beautiful flowers.
 As soon as the Coroner, jury, and representatives of the Press had assembled at the Queen's Hotel it was at once perceived that the room placed at their disposal was a great deal too small, and the Coroner asked if a larger room could not be procured.
 The Freemasons' Tavern was at first suggested, but eventually the proprietor of the Royal Hotel offered the use of a larger room there, and after the jury, of whom Mr. W. M Judd was foreman, had been sworn and had viewed the body, they adjourned to the Royal Hotel.
 In opening the proceedings,

 The Coroner said he could not forbear expressing his deep concern, which he was sure everybody must share, at the cause which had called them together — an accident which had resulted in the loss of so many valuable lives when they had almost arrived at their destination.
 This was a most important enquiry, for, though the present inquest was nominally only as to the death of three persons, a hundred times that number had died from the same accident.
 He asked them to give this evidence their best attention.